drmytek/HX35/README.md

 ### Changelog

+<b>09/12/2018</b> Firmware #5.103, HX3.5 Editor #5.103, Scan Driver 5x.15

+* HX3.5 Editor: "Menu Enables" order fixed
+* HX3.5 Editor: Added update entry "Firmware only" in Update/Finalize Window
+* Firmware: Switching of H100/B2 Percussion fixed
+* Scan Driver: Bugfix MIDI channel assignment (was not able to receive on MIDI channels other than 1/2/3)

+For updates from #5.102 to #5.103 select "Firmware file" (no EEPROM necessary) and "Scan Driver File" in Finalize Window.
+Presets and voice settings are not changed.

 <b>09/07/2018</b> Firmware #5.102, HX3.5 Editor #5.100, DSP #1.04

 * HX3.5 Editor: New virtual organ panel with tabs and drawbars; should also work with older HX3.5 firmwares